You can now scale one of NYC’s tallest skyscrapers: no walls, no glass windows, no railings - NewsBreak

 After what seemed like minutes — 30 or 40 seconds, in reality — I grabbed the harness and pulled myself back in.
 I’m not afraid of heights, but I respect them: Once I was back firmly on the platform, it did feel like a bit of an accomplishment.

+MILFORD — The pandemic impacted every facet of life, and that includes marriage.
+Those looking to tie the knot need a marriage license.
+But the pandemic closed city clerk’s offices throughout the Tri-State area for months.
+One area hard-hit with backlogs was New York City.
+Due to high demand in mid-2020, many New York couples started making the trek up the interstate to Connecticut.

-NEW YORK (AP) — New York City has ushered in the holiday season with the arrival of a 79-foot Norway spruce that will serve at Rockefeller Center as one of the world’s most famous Christmas trees.
-The 12-ton tree was trucked in Saturday morning from the Price family home in Elkton, Maryland.
-It's the first time the tree has come from that state since the tradition began eight decades ago.
-The lighting ceremony is scheduled for Dec.
-1. The spruce will be adorned with more than 50,000 multicolored lights and topped with a 900-pound star with 70 spikes covered in 3 million crystals.
+NEW YORK (AP) — New York City ushered in the holiday season Saturday with the arrival of a 79-foot Norway spruce that will serve as one of the world’s most famous Christmas trees in Rockefeller Center.
+The 12-ton tree was trucked in from the Price family home in Elkton, Maryland — the first time the […]

+NYC attraction lets you lean off skyscraper 1,000+ feet in the air.
+The City Climb, an attraction opening Tuesday at 30 Hudson Yards, one of the city's tallest buildings.
+It gives thrill-seekers a unique perspective on New York that no observation deck could hope to match: No walls, no glass windows, no railings.
+Just skyline.

+Billed as the world's highest external building climb, City Climb at 30 Hudson Yards lets visitors come face to face with the city's famous skyline, no railing, no glass window.
+(Nov.
+9) Subscribe for more Breaking News: http://smarturl.it/AssociatedPress.
+Website: https://apnews.com.
+Instagram: https://www.instagram.com/APNews/. .
+You can license this story through AP...

 Comments / 0